 Sow direct to the soil, or (either to improve your chances or dictate planting positions) use toilet rolls to sow the seed into and over winter before planting out in spring: these are not only an environmentally friendly alternative to plastic, but they will accomodate the long tap roots of such plants, which will resent being disturbed when planted out into the garden in spring.

 Cut down the meadow this month while it is still dry.
 Cutting a wet meadow is a real pain.
 Use a strimmer with a thick cord to minimise messing around with cord breakages.
 Cut the grass short and dont worry if you accidentally scalp any areas: this is perfect for giving the wildflowers the space they need to move in.

 Leave the cuttings in situ for a week or so to allow seed to disperse.
 Then rake away all the cuttings to keep fertility in the meadow low.
 Fertility is the enemy of a successful meadow so don’t allow the plant material to decompose where it falls.
 This will only enrich the soil and encourage the grasses to grow more strongly at the expense of your other flowering plants.

-After clearing the area of cut grass and flowers, rake the grass and other plant material vigorously to expose soil between the grass blades into which the seed can germinate and take root.
+After clearing the area of cut grass and flowers, rake or scarify the grass and other plant material vigorously to expose soil between the grass blades into which the seed can germinate and take root.
 Walk over the area to ensure the seeds are in good contact with the soil, just like you would for lawn preparation.
-Then leave and let nature take its course.
+Then leave it alone and let nature take its course.
 You may not see any germination until March next year: some wildflowers won’t burst into life straight away and until the winter cold has passed.

 For those who prefer a little more control over where the wildflower seed is going, prior to cutting the meadow down, collect the seed and then manually sow after cutting and raking.